Can you take melatonin while pregnant?

 When taken as a supplement, melatonin can help treat jet lag, delayed sleep-wake phase disorder, other sleep problems, and anxiety.
 You can find melatonin supplements over the counter in the US, but other countries require a prescription from a healthcare provider.

-More research is needed to conclude whether or not melatonin is safe during pregnancy, and to better understand its effects.
+Even though melatonin is "natural," more research is needed to conclude whether or not melatonin is safe during pregnancy and to better understand its effects.
 In the US, melatonin is classified as a dietary supplement and is less strictly regulated by the FDA.
 Studies have revealed that many melatonin products found over the counter contain different amounts of melatonin than what is described on the labels, as well as additional ingredients not disclosed.

 Some animal studies have shown melatonin use during pregnancy can cause harm to babies, while others have found no harmful effects.
 There is a lack of randomized controlled trials in humans, but it is known that melatonin crosses the placenta.
 One concern is that melatonin taken by the mother might potentially affect circadian rhythm development in their baby.